EMRI_MC: A GPU-based Python code for Bayesian inference of EMRI waveforms: Theoretical background

 The solution of the orbital equations under the quadrupole approximation allows for the computation of the waveform as

 where it is understood that $A = A\left[{\bf Y}(t), \boldsymbol{\theta}\right]$.
 The polarisation coefficients are computed under a harmonic decomposition up to some overtone $n_{\text{max}}$, according to \cite{Peters:1963ux}.
-We notice that the detector response function, assumed to be included in the above expression, introduces three extra angles on top of the ones related to the orbital dynamics of the system. \\ \\ {\bf Waveform propagation:} Assuming a plane GW travelling far away from the source through the cosmological medium, we can write Eq.~\eqref{eq:waveform} as $h_{ij}(t) = h(t) e_{ij}$, and expand the amplitude of each mode of the wave in Fourier modes with spatial wavenumber $k$ as
+We notice that the detector response function, assumed to be included in the above expression, introduces three extra angles on top of the ones related to the orbital dynamics of the system.
+We assume an ideal detector and a perfect knowledge of the the detector response function.
+In other words, variations of the LISA detector response because of different noises and signals are neglected.
+The LISA response function used in the present work can be found, e.g., in \cite{Barack:2003fp}. \\ \\ {\bf Waveform propagation:} Assuming a plane GW travelling far away from the source through the cosmological medium, we can write Eq.~\eqref{eq:waveform} as $h_{ij}(t) = h(t) e_{ij}$, and expand the amplitude of each mode of the wave in Fourier modes with spatial wavenumber $k$ as

 $H(\tau)$ is the Hubble parameter, $\tau$ the cosmological time, and the quantities $\alpha_{\text{M}}, \alpha_{\text{T}}$ parameterise effects beyond General Relativity modifying the friction and the wave's propagation speed respectively \cite{Saltas:2014dha, Saltas:2018fwy, Nishizawa:2017nef, LISACosmologyWorkingGroup:2022wjo}.
 In redshift domain, and under the WKB approximation, one can solve analytically Eq.~\eqref{eq:GWpropagation} to find \cite{Nishizawa:2017nef}